ubccpsc/310/project/Deliverable2.md

 # Deliverable 2: insightUBC Room Expansion

 [Deliverable 1](Deliverable1.md) built a query engine to answer queries about UBC course sections.
 This deliverable will extend the input data to include data about the physical spaces where classes are held on campus.
-This deliverable will be due at noon on February 27.
+This deliverable will be due at 8 AM on February 27.

 ### NOTE: the test suite will be released on Feb 13.